shinsoj/techart/albedo_chart/albedo_chart.md

 # Albedo values

-Gathered from all around the web, they might be not 100% accurate, but more or less close.
+Gathered from all around the web, values are for the reference and general idea of how dark\light the common material usually is, there are always variations.

-For dielectric, the darkest albedo carbon has with 0.04 value, the lightest ones are the white paint and fresh snow with values around 0.8.
+For __dielectric__, the darkest albedo carbon has with __0.04__ value, the lightest ones are the white paint and fresh snow with values around __0.8 (inside 30-240 sRGB range)__.

-Values are in __Linear RGB__ (float).
+__Values are in Linear RGB (float)__.

 ## Dielectric values